Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/ED-FI-DESCRIPTORS.md

 ## URI Construction and HTTP Verb Usage for Ed-Fi Descriptors

-Descriptors are also exposed as Resources of an Ed-Fi REST API and can be accessed and manipulated as follows:
+Descriptors are also exposed as Resources of an Ed-Fi API and can be accessed and manipulated as follows:

 **Table 3.** Accessing and Manipulating Descriptors